Vote on CBI's reforms nerve-wracking, says new boss

 The City of London Police is currently investigating the rape allegations.

-Some members, such as Tesco and Sainsbury's have suspended engagement with the group and the government has also paused its activities with the CBI, with Chancellor Jeremy Hunt stating there was "no point" working with the group when its own members had deserted it.
+Some members, such as Tesco and Sainsbury's have suspended engagement with the group and the government has also paused its activities with the CBI, with Chancellor Jeremy Hunt stating there was "no point" working with it when its own members had deserted it.

 Following an investigation by law firm Fox Williams, the CBI announced a "programme of change" last week, which has been put to remaining members to vote on.